-Welcome to week two of Level 3: Ancient Egypt!
+Welcome to week two of Ancient Egypt!
 This week we will explore the ancient gods of Egypt.
 We will do some serious tomb building, mask making, and cookie baking.
+Lessons will also include purposeful creative writing and math applications.
+Artists will enjoy learning to draw Egyptian art and comic strips.
 Want to track your progress along the way?
 Download our skills and books tracker here for your records.

 What you need: